BrandonSM/development-notes/javascript-react.md

 # REACT NOTES

-This is a collection of my notes for various programming languages as I'm learning them.
-I will try and include sources as they come up.
-It will be updated as I have time.
-If you would like to contribute, let me know, but it's not to write a book on React, it's for quick note to remind me what certain things do, what the concepts/ideas of each section are, and maybe some example code usage.
+This is a collection of my notes I'm keeping for various programming languages as I learn them.
+I will try and include sources as I use them as well.
+It's inteded for use as quick notes to remind me what certain things do, what the concepts/ideas of each section are, and maybe some example code usage.

+If you find it useful, star it and enjoy it.

 ## Table of Contents